-(>0.75mm day-1), in at least one season.
+In order to sort the models into categories the seasonal RMSE and correlation were used as a guide (Fig. A1 b-e), it was observed that in most regions a poor correlation with the observed cycle had a large seasonal RMSE compared to other models (>0.75mm day-1), in at least one season.
 The exception was in CEU where most models had a poor correlation with the observations.
 The models with a relatively low error of less than 0.6mm day-1 for all four seasons were classified as satisfactory.
 Models with a RMSE of greater than 0.75mm day-1 in one season were classified as unsatisfactory.

-In CEU the models with a substantially negative correlation (approx -0.25) had a large seasonal RSME (>1mm day $^{-1}$) and very poor agreement with the seasonal cycle where they essentially showed a strong seasonal drying in the wet season for CEU (figure A1).
+In CEU the models with a substantially negative correlation (approx -0.25) had a large seasonal RSME (>1mm day-1) and very poor agreement with the seasonal cycle where they essentially showed a strong seasonal drying in the wet season for CEU (figure A1).
 These models are classified as excluded.

-There were some models (RMSE >0.6mm day-1 <0.74mm day-1) that did not fall immediately any classification, these models were flagged for classification based on visual inspection of the annual precipitation cycle (A1a)Where the RMSE error in all seasons was <<0.74mm day-1, the model performance was generally satisfactory.
+There were some models (RMSE >0.6mm day-1 <0.74mm day-1) that did not fall immediately any classification, Where 650 the RMSE error in all seasons was < <0.74mm day-1, the model performance was generally satisfactory.
 However, in the case of some models closer this threshold with some were 'Unsatisfactory', if they had a lower correlation with the EOBS data.